slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 # 01-AXI-Lite_register_endpoint

 This lab is intended to be the first of many tutorial labs on SURF.
 Unlike the other labs, it will go into more details on the "two-process" coding and other SURF coding standards.
 By the end of this lab, you will be able to understand the following:
 - How to use the SURF AXI-Lite helper functions/procedures
 - How to add custom read/write, read-only, and write-only registers
 - How to simulate the AXI-Lite endpoint using cocoTB

-The details of the AXI-Lite protocol will not be discussed in detailed in this lab.
+The details of the AXI-Lite protocol will not be discussed in detail in this lab.
 Please refer to the AXI-Lite protocol specification for the complete details:
 [AMBA AXI and ACE Protocol Specification, ARM ARM IHI 0022E (ID033013)](https://documentation-service.arm.com/static/5f915b62f86e16515cdc3b1c?token=)